MHDtA-dev/VKFS/README.md

 ## VKFS is a cross-platform C++ framework that allows you to quickly create basic Vulkan objects for further work, such as Instance, Physical Device, Device, Command queues, Command buffer and synchronization objects.

 Note: The framework is currently under development and may contain bugs or some missing functionality.
-"Hello Triangle" project will be published later.
+### Take a look at the [tutorial on creating the "Hello Triangle" app](tutorials/VKFS-Hello-Triangle-Tutorial.md)

 ## Brief description of objects: